How to Have the Birth of Your Dreams

 Take Care of You

-If it hasn't already occured to the pregnant woman, it will definitely, at one point or another, hit home for the mother that it's time to take care of herself.
+If it hasn't already occurred to the pregnant woman, it will definitely, at one point or another, hit home for the mother that it's time to take care of herself.
 We are multifaceted beings.
 We're talking about more than just eating right, getting rest, exercising, and drinking plenty of water.
 Those are all part of the picture, yet it is a lot broader.
 When we incorporate all aspects of ourselves, we feel more whole and balanced.
 Birth is certainly one experience that would ideally be entered into with a sense of balance.

 One way to look at yourself is with Virginia Satir's Self Mandala.
 Virginia Satir was an author and psychotherapist who worked with people as a whole, on eight different levels.
 She categorized them this way: I am, Spiritual, Nutritional, Emotional, Sensual, Physical, Interactional, Contextual, and Intellectual.
 The point here is that we are more than just a body.
 And we have the ability to realize that when we take the time to do so.